 Catawba County Confederate Soldiers Monument, Newton

 The monument depicts a Confederate soldier at parade rest.
 The statue rests atop a two-part tapered column.
 The column beneath the soldier depicts a bas-relief of an unfurled Confederate flag which rests atop a bas-relief of two crossed rifles.
-A smaller rectangular column beneath is engraved on four sides.
-This entire column structure rests atop a three tier base.
+Beneath the column, a smaller plinth is engraved on four sides.
+The entire column structure rests atop a three-tier base.
+A cannon sits on the left side between the monument and the sidewalk.

 Front, top of column: CSA